Update: Some offers mentioned below for the JetBlue Card and JetBlue Plus Card are no longer available.

 A couple benefits of the Mosaic badge are 15,000 bonus points added to your TrueBlue account, plus an additional 3 points for every $1 spent on JetBlue flights.

-In total, you’ll have the potential to earn a whopping 11x bonus TrueBlue points per $1 spent on JetBlue flights (5x for Blue Flex seats + 3x flights bought at JetBlue.com + 3x for Mosaic badge).
-Phenomenal!
+In total, you’ll have the potential to earn a whopping 11 TrueBlue points per dollar spent on JetBlue flights (5 points per dollar for Blue Flex seats + 3 points per dollar on flights bought at JetBlue.com + 3 points per dollar for your Mosaic badge).

 Want to rack up tons of points?
 Some bonus point deals exist that can help you reach your goal.